apache/mxnet/docs/api/symbolic-node.rst

    Use linear regression for final output, this is used on final output of a net.

    :param data: Input data to function.
-   :type data: Symbol
+   :type data: SymbolicNode

    :param label: Input label to function.
-   :type label: Symbol
+   :type label: SymbolicNode

-   :param Base.Symbol name: The name of the SymbolicNode. (e.g. `:my_symbol`), optional.
+   :param Base.Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.

    :return: the constructed :class:`SymbolicNode`.